Search ideas, news and case studies

 Aside from picking out the right flowers and figuring out what makes you stand out, though, there’s a whole host of business factors you’ll need to consider to make sure your company really thrives.
 Here, we’ll take you through a few of the most important things to consider before you get started.

-Setting up your company and Understanding the law
+Setting up your company and understanding the law

 Before you begin selling your gorgeous creations, you have a few practical decisions to make.
 First, you’ll need to choose whether you’ll be a sole trader or set up as a limited liability company.
 Sole trading is a faster and easier option.
 The second protects your personal assets: keeping them separate from your business.
 Either way, it’s useful to set up a dedicated business bank account to keep track of your expenditure and cash flow.